madhavpalani/InvoiceApplication/README.md

 # Invoice Management Application

-This Java application is designed to manage invoices, customer details, product details, and employee details in a business environment like grocery shop.
-It operates entirely in the terminal and interacts with a PostgreSQL database to store and retrieve information using JDBC(Java Database Connectivity).
+This Java application is designed to manage invoices, customer details, product details, and employee details in a business environment like grocery shop, supermarket, etc. It operates entirely in the terminal and interacts with a PostgreSQL database to store and retrieve information using JDBC (Java Database Connectivity).

 ## Features
 - **Fetch Invoice Details by Date:** Retrieve and display invoice details for a specified date.